An afternoon trip to tour the historic Kozel Brewery, including a beer tasting of premium Czech lager.

 If you require a tour in French, German, Italian, Russian or Spanish, please specify on the booking form.

-The tour finishes back in Prague at a convenient point in the city centre, near Wenceslas Square.
+The tour finishes back in Prague, near Wenceslas Square.